Photoplay: The Photoplay Magazine Medal of Honor

 From 1944 to 1968, Photoplay awarded a Gold Medal for film of the year based on polling done by George Gallup's Audience Research Inc. through the 1950s, and then voted on by the magazine's readers.
-It also awarded Most Popular Male Star and Most Popular Female Star based on an actor and actress' popularity, not their performance.
+It also awarded Most Popular Male Star and Most Popular Female Star based on actors' and actresses' popularity, not their performance.
 The awards were based on polling through the 1950s, and then on a vote by the readers, similar to the Gold Medal.
 Bing Crosby and Greer Garson were frequently named the most popular film stars during the 1940s and later winners of the title included James Stewart, Jane Wyman, Alan Ladd, Marilyn Monroe, Rock Hudson, and Kim Novak.
 Most popular television stars were also named in the 1960s.
 In 1948, the Photoplay Awards were broadcast on network television as part of The Steve Allen Plymouth Show.